anderbarrena/500kNED/README.md

-This repository provides code to replicate the experiments from "Learning text representations for 500K classification tasks on Named Entity Disambiguation" by Ander Barrena, Aitor Soroa and Eneko Agirre.
+This repository provides code to replicate the experiments from:

+- Ander Barrena, Aitor Soroa and Eneko Agirre. **Learning text representations for 500K classification tasks on Named Entity Disambiguation** in The SIGNLL Conference on Computational Natural Language Learning CONLL 2018.

 Word Expert models are named as moths (or m@ths) in the code.

 Download data from: